An All-Inclusive Guide to Setting Up a Subsidiary Company in Vietnam

 Why Vietnam is an Ideal Destination for Business Expansion?

 Vietnam’s rapid economic growth makes it an attractive destination for businesses looking to expand their footprint in Asia.
+With GDP growth of 7.09% in 2024 and FDI inflows rising 34.7% to $10.98 billion in Q1 2025 alone, Vietnam has proven its economic resilience and appeal to international investors.
 Establishing a subsidiary company in this vibrant market can provide unique strategic advantages, such as direct access to local consumers and the ability to adapt quickly to market changes.
-The incorporation process in Vietnam is relatively straightforward and can be completed in approximately 30 days, making it a feasible option for businesses eager to start operations swiftly.
+The incorporation process in Vietnam is relatively straightforward and can be completed in approximately 15-30 days through special investment procedures introduced in 2025, making it a feasible option for businesses eager to start operations swiftly.

 Setting up a subsidiary enables companies to access local markets and operate independently, tailoring their strategies to the Vietnamese market.
 Whether it’s appointing new team members or setting up the management team, the flexibility offered by a subsidiary structure can be a game-changer.